jwadolowski/cookbook-cq/README.md

 attempts will end successfully, as nothing is reachable over HTTP.
 After 30 requests Chef run will be aborted.
-If `rescue_mode` was activated (set to `true`) then after 6 unsuccessful attempts an error will be printed and the processing will be continued (restart will be triggered on `cq60-author` service in this case).
+If `rescue_mode` was activated (set to `true`) then after 6 unsuccessful attempts an error will be printed and the processing will be continued (restart of `cq60-author` service in this case).

 7th & 8th `cq_package` resources explain how to deal with AEM instance
 restarts after package installation.